Arachosia: Inhabitants

 The inhabitants of Arachosia were Iranian peoples, and were referred to as Arachosians or Arachoti.
 They were called Pactyans in reference to their individual ethnicity, and that name may have been in reference to the modern-day ethnic group known as the Pashtuns.

 Isidore of Charax, in his 1st-century CE "Parthian stations" itinerary, described an "Alexandropolis, the metropolis of Arachosia", which he said was still Greek even at such a late time:

-Theory of Croatian origin from the Iranian peoples

-One theory of Croatian origin traces the origin of the Croats to the area of Arachosia.
-This connection was at first drawn due to the similarity of Croatian (Croatia - Croatian: Hrvatska, Croats - Croatian: Hrvati / Čakavian dialect: Harvati / Kajkavian dialect: Horvati) and Arachosian name, but other researches indicate that there are also linguistic, cultural, agrobiological and genetic ties.
+A theory of Croatian origin traces the origin of the Croats to the area of Arachosia.
+This connection was at first drawn due to the similarity of Croatian (Croatia – Croatian: Hrvatska, Croats – Croatian: Hrvati / Čakavian dialect: Harvati / Kajkavian dialect: Horvati) and Arachosian name, but other researches indicate that there are also linguistic, cultural, agrobiological and genetic ties.
 Since Croatia became an independent state in 1991, the Iranian theory gained more popularity, and many scientific papers and books have been published.